 Speaking of technology, if your 3PL isn’t using the latest technology to improve you or your customer’s experience, then something’s amiss.

-It’s essential to use a technologically advanced 3PL who uses tech to increase efficiency, accuracy and experience.
-Warehouse management systems, inventory software, integration with your eCommerce platform, sales channels and ERP system, and other emerging logistics technology all contribute to making your business bigger and better.
+It’s essential to use a technologically advanced 3PL that uses tech to increase efficiency, accuracy and experience.
+Warehouse management systems, inventory software, integration with your eCommerce platform, sales channels and ERP system, and other emerging logistics technology make your business bigger and better.

 Their cut off times are cutting your delivery options

-Fast shipping is getting faster.
-If you want to keep up, you must expand your delivery options to offer quick shipping late into the day.
-Early order cut-off times prevent you from doing so.
+Fast shipping is getting faster, so you must expand your delivery options to offer quick shipping if you want to keep up.
+However, early order cut-off times with your 3PL provider may be preventing you from doing so.

-Early cut-off times are usually a result of inadequate technology and capacity, and they can significantly impact your ability to attract and retain customers who value fast shipping.
+Early cut-off times are usually a result of inadequate technology and capacity or facilities located further away from the delivery hub.
+But they can significantly impact your ability to attract and retain customers who value fast shipping.

 They’re not generating an ROI